supremainc/g-sdk/docs/_apis/thermal.md

 [temperatureFormat](#TemperatureFormat)
 : Specify the unit of temperature.

-temperatureThreshold
+temperatureThresholdHigh
-: Set the threshold temperature in 0.01 Celsius.
+: Set the high threshold temperature in 0.01 Celsius.
 For instance, if the threshold is 37.5&deg;C, it should be 3750.

 auditTemperature
 : If true, the measured temperature will be written to log records.
 You can read these logs using [GetTemperatureLog](#gettemperaturelog).